arashnm80/arashnm80.github.io/handbook/i-dentity.md

 > If I can't fix myself how can I fix the world?

 > I'm not center of the world but I am center of my world.

+> Soft as a leaf, strong as a trunk.